social.outsourcedmath.com

 Individual freedom is maximized when everyone has equal rights to sustain themselves by their own labor.
 Except at the most intimate interpersonal scale, coercive hierarchies of command tend to emerge when some people can assert the privilege of interfering with the self-sustenance of other people.

-Cy unkn (AP)
+cy unkn (AP)

 Criticism and ridicule sound an awful lot like propaganda.
 Not to say that's a bad thing, but that might be part of what has stripped us of freedom from state rule, propaganda demonizing (even incriminating) things like slander, and leaked secrets.